apache/royale-docs/features/actionscript/abstract-classes.md

 > The `IGraphicsContext` type used by the single parameter of `draw()` is a hypothetical interface that (for the purposes of this example) we'll say has two methods, named `moveTo()` and `lineTo()`.

-The next code sample show how to extend the abstract class `GraphicsObject` and implement its `draw()` method:
+The next code sample shows how to extend the abstract class `GraphicsObject` and implement its `draw()` method:

 ```as3